 - Upon landing, turn on data for that line and select the local network.

-- Check that the signal appears and you have internet.
+- Check for a signal, and you'll have internet.

 Another classic is waiting until you arrive to look for a store and finding it closed.
-And also relying on airport Wi-Fi to download your bank app or order a taxi: it's usually slow and insecure.
-If you encounter a QR code that doesn't scan, check what to do if your eSIM QR code fails before giving up.
+And also relying on airport Wi-Fi to download your banking app or call a taxi: it's usually slow and insecure.
+If a QR code doesn't scan properly, it's usually a problem with screen brightness or your phone's camera, not the profile itself; in what is a virtual eSIM we clarify how the profile works internally so you know what you're installing.
 Buying in advance eliminates almost all these risks at once.

 An extra tip for peace of mind: before leaving home, do a quick test by checking that the eSIM profile appears installed in your settings and that you can select it.
 Don't activate it yet, just verify that it's there.
-That way, if for some reason the code causes problems, you'll detect it with Wi-Fi and plenty of time, not in the middle of the terminal with your phone dataless and your luggage in hand.
-This small habit is what separates a relaxed landing from a first hour desperately searching for internet.
+This way, if for some reason the code causes problems, you'll detect it with Wi-Fi and plenty of time, not in the middle of the terminal with your phone without data and your luggage in hand.
+This small habit is what separates a relaxed landing from a frantic first hour searching for internet.

 Frequently asked questions

-Is it cheaper to buy the eSIM at my destination?
+Is it cheaper to buy an eSIM at the destination?

-Normally no. Airport counters apply prices designed for tourists and plans with unclear conditions.
-By buying online beforehand, you can compare calmly and usually pay less for the same GB, with no surprises or paperwork.
+Usually not.
+Airport counters apply prices designed for tourists and plans with unclear conditions.
+By buying online beforehand, you can compare calmly and usually pay less for the same GB, without surprises or paperwork.

 Can I buy the eSIM beforehand and activate it upon arrival?

 Yes, and it's highly recommended.
 You install the profile with Wi-Fi at home and activate the data for that line when you land.
-This way, you don't use up data or validity days during the trip and arrive with internet from the first moment.
+This way, you don't waste data or validity days during your trip and arrive with internet from the very first moment.

 Do I need a local number for the country?